SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 • Build the ROS Workspace using the ’catkin_make’ command

+• Give running permissions to all the .py files inside the drone_control package

 • Find the hostname of the Ubuntu by typing *’hostname -I’* inside the terminal

 • The above command will give two IP addresses because of the two network connections.